Cumulant expansion for fast estimate of non-Condon effects in vibronic transition profiles: Acknowledgements

 \section{Acknowledgements}

 Financial support by the Beilstein-Institut, Frankfurt/Main, and computer time provided by the Center for Scientific Computing (CSC) Frankfurt are gratefully acknowledged.
 We are indebted to Jason Stuber for discussions.
+J.H. acknowledges supports by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education, Science and Technology (NRF-2015R1A6A3A04059773).